wesleyfongchong/website-content/post/web-platform-api/webrtc/index.md

 })
 ```

-`sendMessage` is a wrapper function for sending a JSON-encoded message the the Websocket server.
+`sendMessage` is a wrapper function for sending a JSON-encoded message to the Websocket server.
 We use a `type` parameter to separate different kind of messages we'll send:

 ```js
 const sendMessage = message => {